John and Carol Walter Ambulatory Care Center

 The building now provides the main outpatient entry for the hospital.
 It leads to the primary public circulation system that links the existing inpatient/surgical and emergency entries.
 This new circulation plan and the glass walls that provide exterior views greatly simplify wayfinding throughout the ACC and the hospital.

-All of the public spaces and waiting areas feature significant natural light, interior landscaping, water features, artwork, and natural materials to enhance the healthcare environment for staff and patients alike.
+All public spaces and waiting areas feature significant natural light, interior landscaping, water features, artwork, and natural materials to enhance the healthcare environment for staff and patients.
 Separate exterior gardens for cancer patients and café patrons create spaces for healing and relaxation.

-The building consolidates all outpatient cancer, neurologic and urologic clinical facilities.
-All clinical areas are planned as pods that consist of a small number of exam, treatment and nursing areas dedicated to one specialty or cancer.
-The pods are removed from high volume circulation paths and thus are private and quiet.
+The building consolidates all outpatient cancer, neurologic, and urologic clinical facilities.
+All clinical areas are planned as pods with a small number of exam, treatment, and nursing areas dedicated to one specialty or cancer.
+The pods are removed from high-volume circulation paths and thus are private and quiet.
 All treatment rooms with a long patient stay are on the exterior to provide natural light and views.
 Staff circulation patterns in the cancer center are separated from public areas wherever possible.